jundalisay/sp/content/en/research/hume/treatise/book-2/part-1/section-04.md

 ---
 heading: Section 4
 title: "The Relations Of Impressions And Ideas"
-description: "Book 2 of The Simplified Treatise of Human Nature by Hume"
+description: "Here Hume exposes the cause of the ego as the relation between it and its trigger"
 c: "steelblue"
-weight: 4
+weight: 16
 writer:
   name: David Hume
   url: https://en.wikipedia.org/wiki/David_Hume